sedol1339/files/papers.md

     - There are major, previously known issues with seq2seq models:
 	- 1) Exposure Bias: the model is never exposed to its own errors during training (this was also addressed in "Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks").
 	- 2) Loss-Evaluation Mismatch: training uses a word-level loss, while at test-time we target improving sequence-level evaluation metrics, such as BLEU.
-	- 3) Label bias: word probabilities at each time-step are locally normalized, guaranteeing that successors of incorrect histories receive the same mass as do the successors of the true history (IMO, not clear what this means).
+	- 3) Label bias: word probabilities at each time-step are locally normalized, guaranteeing that successors of incorrect histories receive the same mass as do the successors of the true history (see "Globally Normalized Transition-Based Neural Networks").
-	- We develop a non-probabilistic variant of the seq2seq model that can assign a score to any possible target sequence.
-We propose a training procedure, inspired by the learning as search optimization (LaSO) framework, that defines a loss function in terms of errors made during beam search.
-Furthermore, we provide an efficient algorithm to backpropagate through the beam-search procedure during seq2seq training.
+	- We define a loss function in terms of errors made during beam search.
+We provide an efficient algorithm to backpropagate through the beam-search procedure during seq2seq training.
+	- We learn to produce (non-probabilistic) scores for ranking sequences.
+We do not use softmax, thereby allowing the model to avoid issues associated with the label bias problem.
+Ideally we would train by comparing the gold sequence to the highest-scoring complete sequence.
+However, finding the argmax sequence according to this model is intractable.
+We propose to adopt a LaSO-like scheme to train, which we will refer to as beam search optimization.
+We define a loss that penalizes the gold sequence falling off the beam during training (fig. 1).
 	- We run experiments on three very different problems: word ordering, syntactic parsing, and machine translation.
 The version with beam search optimization shows significant improvements on all three tasks, compared to a highly tuned seq2seq system with attention.

 Ravanelli, M., Parcollet, T., & Bengio, Y. (2018).
 The PyTorch-Kaldi Speech Recognition Toolkit. arXiv, 1811.07453.
 Retrieved from https://arxiv.org/abs/1811.07453v2